What we know so far about the Buffalo mass shooting

 The alleged gunman drove more than 200 miles from his small hometown of Conklin, N.Y., and arrived in east Buffalo the day before the attack to conduct "reconnaissance" on the grocery store, police said.

-The shooting at Tops Friendly Markets began at 2:30 p.m.
+The shooting at Tops Friendly Markets began on Saturday at 2:30 p.m.
 ET in a parking lot outside the store, located in a predominantly Black neighborhood about 3 miles from downtown.
+The first police officers arrived one minute later, Gramaglia said on Sunday.

 The gunman stepped out of his car wearing tactical gear and opened fire with an assault-style rifle, shooting four people, officials said.
 Three of those people died.
 After the gunman worked his way into the store, the security guard Aaron Salter attempted to the stop the shooter by firing his gun, but the gunman's body armor shielded him from the bullet.
 The suspect then shot and killed Salter.